-Downtown Round Rock is the site of the gunfight and subsequent capture (then death) of the nineteenth-century American train robber, Sam Bass, by A.W.
-Grimes of the Texas Ranger Division on July 19, 1878.
+Downtown Round Rock is the site of the gunfight and subsequent capture (then death) of the nineteenth-century American train robber, Sam Bass, by a member of the Texas Ranger Division on July 19, 1878.
 The event is known locally as the “Sam Bass Shootout.”
 Bass is buried in Round Rock Cemetery located northwest of “Old Town” on Sam Bass Road.

 Texas sculptor Jim Thomas was commissioned by the city of Round Rock, Texas, to create a 1.5 scale 22-figure bronze sculptural composition depicting life along the Chisholm Trail in the late 1800s.
 After the Civil War, the major source of income for Texans was cattle.
 Trail drivers, such as Jesse Chisholm, led their cattle to market in Abilene, Kansas, to be sold for high prices to the eastern markets.
 The Chisholm Trail was used from 1867 to 1884 and ran from Kansas south to the Rio Grande.
 The trail passed through Round Rock, Texas, at a specific spot at Brushy Creek, marked by the round limestone rock for which the city is named.
 It was a good crossing point for thousands of cattle.
 It is this location, the Crossing, that the commemorative park is located.